griff4692/CashCow/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication, Project Creation (~1 day)
-I will implement user authentication in Rails.
-Sign in / sign up will occur on the root page in a Rails View.
-Successful sign in / sign up takes users to the root Backbone Page, which will house a new project form and links to projects based on criteria.
-This entails an Index Project Composite View with New Project Subviews as well as Project By Category Subviews.
+Root page will be a Backbone page with a header for project discovery, creation, Sign in, and Sign up.
+(Body will eventually contain search category and criteria - defaulted to everything at first)

+Sign in and sign up will both be rails views on separate pages.

+Successful sign in / sign up takes users back to the root Backbone Page.

+Start link will take user to a backbone new project form.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Viewing homepage with search query results (1 day)

-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will design the homepage to allow the user to show all projects by category (tbd) and subcategory (magic, popularity, newest, end date, most funded).
+The homepage will consist of the header, a composite view display the current search criteria, as well as an empty div for the 3 subcategories: staff picks, most popular, and closest to end date.

+To do so, I will first create a project model and collection in Backbone.

+Changing categories on the right will fire off a search query, and will result in swapping subviews based on the results of the query.

 [Details][phase-two]